-Applications must contain sufficient information to undertake eligibility checks and assessments.
+Applications must contain sufficient information to enable us to undertake eligibility checks and assessments.

 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth)2.
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth).
 If we consider that you have provided false or misleading information we may not progress your application.
 If you find an error in your application after submitting it, you should call us immediately on 13 28 46.

+Eligibility is assessed from the time of application for Stage One (EOI) with additional information collected at further stages.
 If we find an error or information that is missing, we may ask for clarification or additional information from you that will not change the nature of your application.
 However, we can refuse to accept any additional information from you that would change your submission after the application closing time.